simonccc/kopsrox/docs/SETUP.md

 ## :computer: cluster_id

-`620` - the proxmox id used for the kopsrox image/template and the basis of the cluster
+`620` - the proxmox id used for the kopsrox image/template - and the first id in the range required by kopsrox

 kopsrox uses a simple static id/ip assignment scheme based on the `[cluster] - cluster_id` and `[kopsrox] - network_ip` settings